metarapi/fluid-sim-webgpu/README.md

    http://localhost:3000/
    ```

-3. Use the dropdown menus to adjust grid size and particle count dynamically.
+3. Use the interface to adjust parameters like grid size and particle count, and to switch between rendering modes.

 ## Project Structure

-- **`src/js/simulation`**: Core simulation logic, including buffer initialization and simulation steps.
+* `src/js/simulation`: Core simulation logic, buffer initialization, and compute steps.
-- **`src/js/renderer`**: Rendering logic for particles and grids.
+* `src/js/renderer`: Handles visual output for particles and grids.
+* `src/js/config.js`: Simulation configuration generator.
+* `src/main.js`: Application entry point.
+* `src/server.js`: Simple local server.
-- **`src/js/config.js`**: Configuration generation for the simulation.
+* `vite.config.js`: Configuration for Vite.
-- **`src/main.js`**: Entry point for initializing the simulation.
-- **`src/server.js`**: Simple HTTP server for serving the application.
-- **`vite.config.js`**: Vite configuration for development and build.

 ## Configuration

-You can customize the simulation by modifying the `createConfig` function in `src/js/config.js`.
+Simulation parameters can be modified in the `createConfig` function inside `src/js/config.js`.
 Key parameters include:

-- `gridSizeX` and `gridSizeY`: Grid dimensions.
+* `gridSizeX`, `gridSizeY`: Grid resolution.
-- `lengthX` and `lengthY`: World dimensions.
+* `lengthX`, `lengthY`: World size.
-- `particleCount`: Number of particles in the simulation.
+* `particleCount`: Total number of particles.
-- `pushApartSteps`: Number of steps for particle separation.
+* `pushApartSteps`: Number of separation steps between particles.

 ## Controls

-- **Start/Pause**: Toggle the simulation.
+* **Start/Pause**: Starts or pauses the simulation loop.
-- **Step**: Run a single simulation step.
+* **Step**: Runs a single simulation step.
-- **Switch Renderer**: Switch between particle and grid rendering.
+* **Switch Renderer**: Toggles between grid and particle rendering.

 ## Building for Production

-To build the project for production, run:
+To generate a production build:

 ```bash
 npm run build
 ```

-The output will be in the `dist` directory.
+The optimized output will be in the `dist` directory.

+## Acknowledgments

+This project builds upon the work and inspiration from several individuals:

+* **Sebastian Lague** — for his inspiring fluid simulation videos
+* **Matthias Müller** — for his PIC/FLIP research and tutorials (https://github.com/matthias-research/pages/tree/master/tenMinutePhysics)
+* **Rama C. Hoetzlein** — for GPU sorting logic used as a reference (https://github.com/ramakarl/fluids3)
+* **Emmanuel Roche** — for his WGSL prefix sum implementations and examples (https://github.com/roche-emmanuel/nervland_adventures)
+* **Robert Bridson** — for *Fluid Simulation for Computer Graphics*, which provided detailed theoretical background

+## Troubleshooting

+* Ensure your browser supports WebGPU (Chrome Canary or recent versions of Chromium-based browsers).
+* Check the developer console for error messages.
+* Make sure all dependencies are installed correctly.

+If you're stuck, feel free to open an issue in the repository.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for more information.

-## Acknowledgments

-- **WebGPU**: For enabling high-performance GPU compute in the browser.
-- **TailwindCSS**: For styling the application.
-- **Bootstrap Icons**: For UI icons.

-## Troubleshooting

-If you encounter issues:
-- Ensure your browser supports WebGPU.
-- Check the console for error messages.
-- Verify that all dependencies are installed.

-For further assistance, feel free to open an issue on the repository.